CNAG-Biomedical-Informatics/pheno-ranker/docs/omim-database.md

 For more details on how these cohorts were created, refer to [this repository](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/tree/main/share/diseases/hpo/).
 If you use this data in your research, please check the citation section.

-If you installed the code via GitHub or Docker, the disease-based cohorts should already be available.
+If you installed the code via GitHub or Docker, the disease-based cohorts should already be available at `share/diseases/hpo/`.
 Otherwise, follow these steps to download them.
 Ensure that `wget` and `jq` are installed:

 ```bash
 sudo apt install wget jq